das1007/node-express-with-token/README.md

 # Start Node Server

 	command : - npm start

 Then chack localhost or postman "http://localhost:3030/api/user/".
-	I have aleady set by default "/api/user/" you just run server and execute my code on localhost or postman so user below url so display all data.
-	But first login after then get all data you can use this url to login on postman tool "http://localhost:3030/api/user/login".
+I have aleady set by default "/api/user/" you just run server and execute my code on localhost or postman so user below url so display all data.But first login after then get all data you can use this url to login on postman tool "http://localhost:3030/api/user/login".